matejkosiarcik/homelab/README.md

 Below is a general format for this repository:

 - `/ansible/` - Ansible playbooks for easy maintenance for multiple servers
+- `/docs/` - General documentation and installation guides
 - `/docker-images/` - Contains Dockerfiles for all _custom_ or _external_ docker images
     - Each _docker image_ contains reusable general config
     - Each _docker image_ can be used in 1 or more docker-apps
 - `/docker-apps/` - Reusable config for individual docker-apps, eg. PiHole
     - Each _docker app_ contains reusable general config, including auxiliary services (eg. PiHole itself, Apache/Nginx reverse proxy, cron certificate manager, cron web backups, ...)
     - Each _docker app_ can be used in 1 or more docker-apps on individual servers
-- `/docs/` - General documentation and installation guides
+- `/other-apps/` - Non-Docker apps (eg. for microcontrollers)
 - `/servers/` - Setup for individual physical servers

 Common env variables: